dabinat/deepspeech-tools/README.md

 csv_purge.py --source <source CSV file> --dest <dest CSV file> --purge-list <text or CSV file>
 ~~~~

 `--source` - The CSV file you want to strip lines from.
-This should already be in DeepSpeech format (filename, file size, transcript).
+The filename should be the first column.

 `--dest` - The destination CSV file without the stripped lines.